bondy-io/bondy_docs/docs/tutorials/kafka_bridge.md

 # Kafka Bridge Tutorial
+Learn how to configure the Kafka Bridge to re-publish WAMP events to a Kafka topic.

 To enable the Kafka Bridge modify the `broker_bridge.kafka.enabled` option in the `bondy.conf` file as shown below: